-- 6.4 Avoid damaging or obscuring architectural details or other building features when installing a sign. - > Minimize the number of anchor points when feasible. - No sign or sign structure or support shall be placed onto or obscure or damage any significant architectural feature of a building, including but not limited to a window or a door frame, cornice, molding, ornamental feature, or unusual or fragile material. - 6.5 A sign should not obscure characterdefining features of a historic building. - A sign should be designed to integrate with the architectural features of a building, not distract from them. - No sign shall be painted onto any significant architectural feature, including but not limited to a window or door frame, cornice, molding, ornamental feature, or unusual or fragile material. - No support for a sign shall extend above the cornice line of a building to which the sign is attached.
+- 6.4 Do not damage or obscure architectural details or other building features when installing a sign. - No sign or sign structure or support shall be placed onto or obscure or damage any significant architectural feature of a building, including but not limited to a window or a door frame, cornice, molding, ornamental feature, or unusual or fragile material. - 6.5 A sign shall not obscure characterdefining features of a historic building. - > A sign shall be designed to integrate with the architectural features of a building, not distract from them. - No sign shall be painted onto any significant architectural feature, including but not limited to a wall, window or door frame, cornice, molding, ornamental feature, or unusual or fragile material. - No support for a sign shall extend above the cornice line of a building to which the sign is attached.